civetweb/civetweb/docs/UserManual.md

 anywhere on the page.
 Furthermore, Lua Server Pages offer the opportunity to insert the content of a variable by enclosing the Lua variable name in `<?=  ?>` blocks, similar to PHP.
-For example, to print current weekday name and the URI of the current page, one can write:
+For example, to print the current weekday name and the URI of the current page, one can write:
     <p>
       <span>Today is:</span>
       <? mg.write(os.date("%A")) ?>